 Steak and Lobster or Surf and Turf?

-Typically a steak and lobster entrée will be served with a tender, thick filet mignon and a large lobster tail.
-However, a variation of the entrée is known as surf ’n turf.
+Typically, restaurants serve a steak and lobster entree with a tender, thick filet mignon and a large lobster tail.
+However, a variation of the entree is known as surf and turf.
 Choose any cut of red meat and pair it with a seafood choice such as: